Stocks trade mixed after huge rally

 In Asian markets on Thursday, China’s Shanghai Composite gained 0.4 percent.
 Hong Kong’s Hang Seng index finished the day up 1 percent.
 Japan’s Nikkei closed up 1.1 percent.

-In Europe, London’s FTSE added 0.5 percent, Germany’s DAX slipped 0.5 percent and France’s CAC was slightly higher.
+In Europe, the major markets ended the day mixed.
+London’s FTSE added 0.4 percent, Germany’s DAX slipped 0.2 percent and France’s CAC gained 0.3 percent.